ice1000/jimgui/README.md

 ### Usability
-It is well-known that dear imgui doesn't have image loading out-of-the-box, but this library have, and it even has a wrapper for [aiekick/ImGuiFileDialog] and [Flix01/imguidatechooser] and some other minor widgets.
+It is well-known that dear imgui doesn't have image loading out-of-the-box, but this library has, and it even has a wrapper for [aiekick/ImGuiFileDialog] and [Flix01/imguidatechooser] and some other minor widgets.

 ### Efficiency